DAY 1, 26 MARCH 2023. ARRIVAL IN TAIPEI

 Dates & Pricing

-Note: Trip rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during Chinese national holidays: May 1st to 3rd, September 15th to 17th, or October 1st to 7th, Some surcharges might apply on December 24th to January 1st due to high demand, or compulsory dinners in the hotels.
+Note: This private tour's rates are valid all year round, but are not valid for trips that occur (in whole, or in part) during Chinese national holidays: May 1st to 3rd, September 15th to 17th, or October 1st to 7th, some surcharges might apply on December 24th to January 1st due to high demand, or compulsory dinners in the hotels.

 Prices are based on twin share occupancy.